The Error in Multivariate Linear Extrapolation with Applications to Derivative-Free Optimization: Discussion

 A general formula for the sharp bound on the function approximation error of linear interpolation and extrapolation remains an open question.
-It would appear $G\cdot H^\star/2$ is a good candidate, since all the bounds developed in this paper can be written in this form, but the matrix $H^\star$ depends on the geometry of $\Theta$ and $\x$.
-Using $G\cdot H^\star/2$ as the general formula, we would need five different definition of $H^\star$ even for the bivariate case (\eqref{eq:Hstar} and four variants of \eqref{eq:Hstar 3} that corresponds to the four shaded areas in Figure~\ref{fig:phase2}).
-Note that the matrix $H^\star$ is tied to $\{\mu_{ij}\}$ in \eqref{eq:mu1 +} and \eqref{eq:mu1 -}, and we believe even when there are negatives in $\{\mu_{ij}\}$, they are still tied in the same manner to a version of $\{\mu_{ij}\}$ that is modified to be all non-negative.
-In fact, \eqref{eq:mu0 +} - \eqref{eq:mu1 -} all hold true under the setting of Theorem~\ref{thm:phase3} if $H^\star$ is defined as \eqref{eq:Hstar 3} and $\{\mu_{ij}\}$ is defined as
+It would appear $G\cdot H/2$ is a good candidate, since both sharp bounds \eqref{eq:phase2} and \eqref{eq:phase3} can be written in this form, but the matrix $H$ depends on the geometry of $\Theta$ and $\xx_0$.
+Using $G\cdot H/2$ as the general formula, we would need five different definitions of $H$ just for the bivariate case (\eqref{eq:Hstar} and four variants of \eqref{eq:Hstar 3} that corresponds to the four shaded areas in Figure~\ref{fig:phase2}).
+Note that the matrix $H$ is tied to $\{\mu_{ij}\}$ in \eqref{eq:mu1 +} and \eqref{eq:mu1 -}, and we believe even when there are negatives in $\{\mu_{ij}\}$, they are still tied in the same manner to a version of $\{\mu_{ij}\}$ that is modified to be all non-negative.
+In fact, \eqref{eq:mu0 +} - \eqref{eq:mu1 -} all hold true under the setting of Theorem~\ref{thm:phase3} if $H$ is defined as the matrix $\tilde{H}^\star$ from \eqref{eq:Hstar 3} and $\{\mu_{ij}\}$ is defined as

 which are the coefficients in \eqref{eq:phase3 sum}.
-Considering the difficulty in analyzing the signs of $\{\mu_{ij}\}$, it is unlikely for $G\cdot H^\star/2$ to be suitable for this general formula.
-Whether there even exists a concise analytical form to the sharp error bound that can fit all the geometric configurations of $\Theta$ and $\x$ is still unclear to us.
+Considering the difficulty in analyzing the signs of $\{\mu_{ij}\}$, it is unlikely for $G\cdot H/2$ to be suitable for this general formula.
+Whether there even exists a concise analytical form to the sharp error bound that can fit all the geometric configurations of $\Theta$ and $\xx_0$ is still unclear to us.

+Another topic worth investigating is the gradient approximation error of linear interpolation.
+This, however, might be much more difficult.
+If the error is measured by the Euclidean norm of the difference, then the problem of finding its sharp bound can be formulated in a way similar to \eqref{prob:D}:

+No matter how the constraint is handled, the objective of this problem is to maximize a convex function, making it a much less tractable nonconvex problem.
+The problem can become tractable if the error is measured differently, but whether the measure is meaningful depends on the application.
+For those who are interested in this error, some results can be found in \cite{handscornb1995errors, cao2005error, berahas2022theoretical}.